skysqlinc/skysql-docs/docs/High Availability, DR/README.md

 ### Configuring Causal Read in SkySQL
-Causal consistency is configured in the SkySQL Configuration Manager, maxscale settings (applies to Replicated clusters only) You can configure [causal reads](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#causal_reads) using the SkySQL configuration Manager.
+Causal consistency is configured in the SkySQL Configuration Manager, maxscale settings (applies to Replicated clusters only)

+!!!
+Note
+    You can configure [causal reads](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#causal_reads) using the SkySQL configuration Manager.
 Look for maxscale properties and search for causal_reads.

     - set [causal_reads](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#causal_reads) to 'local' to achieve consistency at a connection/session level.
     - set [causal_reads](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#causal_reads) to 'global' for strict consistency across all connections.
     - set [causal_reads](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#causal_reads) to 'fast' to achieve consistency at a connection/session level but is faster than 'local' but at the cost of load balancing.

 You can also configure [causal_reads_timeout](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#causal_reads_timeout) so any reads on replicas don't wait too long for a consistent read.

 Finally, you can configure the [max_slave_replication_lag](https://mariadb.com/kb/en/mariadb-maxscale-2208-readwritesplit/#max_slave_replication_lag) which determines the max lag for any read.
 The load balancer will only routes to slaves with a lag less than this value.

-### **Doubling Throughput Compared to RDS MariaDB or GCP CloudSQL**
+### **Increased throughput using Active-Active**

-Unlike RDS or GCP, where the standby is typically unused for client requests (wasting resources), SkySQL maximizes the available compute power across all nodes, delivering unparalleled cost effectiveness.
+Unlike RDS or GCP, where the standby is not used for client requests (wasting resources), SkySQL maximizes the available compute power across all nodes, delivering unparalleled cost effectiveness.

 A notable feature enhancing performance is the ‘Read-Write Splitting,’ allowing for custom routing to achieve consistently lower latencies for specific application patterns.
 For example, point queries and index-optimized queries can be directed to select nodes hosting frequently accessed data, while more resource-intensive scan-aggregation class queries (such as those for reporting dashboards or complex queries based on end-user selections of historical data) can be routed to a separate set of nodes.
 These routing strategies effectively segment actively used data sets, optimizing the DB buffer cache and resulting in lower latencies.